COSC3020/mergesort-noahvogt1/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+The outer loop will run aproximatly $log_2(n)$  times because it is multiplying the size by 2 until the size is bigger than the array length.
+The second loop will provide an extra $n$ number of times.
+Inside the while loop we have another for loop that will run over every element in the worst case.
+This adds another $n$ number of times.
+This will in the end provide us with a overall complexity of
+$T(n) \in \Theta (n^2log(n))$.
+Definitly a lot slower than the regular mergesort because of the extra n iteration to keep it in place but hey I guess it'll save a little memory!